Towards a unified user modeling language for engineering human centered AI systems: Introduction

 \section{Introduction}

-Users are at the center of any application \cite{humanspects}.
-Yet, each user is different and has different needs and expectations based on their specific profile (age, mood, personality,...).
+Users are at the center of interactive applications \cite{humanspects}.
+Yet, each user is different and has different needs and expectations based on their specific profile (age, mood, personality, etc).
 Therefore, to provide an optimal user experience, applications need to adapt to each specific profile, providing a personalized interaction.
+Failing to do so could even lead to digital inequalities, as certain groups of users may not able to fully take advantage of an application due to their specific limitations (e.g. accessibility issues or language skills) \cite{inequality}.

 Moreover, the growth of AI has increased the possibilities of user profiling and personalizing user interactions.
-Examples such as predicting a user's behavior and attitudes based on an interview using Large Language Models (LLMs) \cite{park2024generativeagentsimulations1000} have now become possible.
-Furthermore, based on this profile data, AI also increases the degree of personalization options \cite{aijordi}, such as automatically performing user interface layout optimization based on user data \cite{eyeformer}.
+Examples such as inferring the user's fatigue level based on smartwatch data using machine learning (ML) models \cite{smartwatch} or predicting a user's behavior and attitudes based on an interview using Large Language Models (LLMs) \cite{park2024generativeagentsimulations1000} have now become possible.
+Furthermore, based on this profile data, AI also increases the degree of personalization options \cite{aijordi}, such as automatically tuning text based on the language skills of the user \cite{llmadapt} or performing user interface layout optimization based on user data \cite{eyeformer}.

 To enable all these new opportunities, we need to be able to model such user profiles in a structured and machine-readable manner, which is known as user modeling \cite{purificato2024usermodelinguserprofiling}.
-Nevertheless, there is not yet a general user modeling language \cite{liebel_human_2024,zenodo} that could be used as the \textit{de facto} standard for the community.
-Conversely, there are myriad of partial and overlapping solutions that result in incomplete profiles and interoperability issues \cite{zenodo}.
+Nevertheless, there is not yet a general user modeling language \cite{liebel_human_2024,zenodo} that could be used as the \textit{de facto} standard for the model-driven engineering (MDE) community and beyond.
+Conversely, there are myriad of partial and overlapping solutions that result in incomplete profiles and interoperability issues.

-This paper aims to provide such user modeling language by collecting and unifying previous proposals from the modeling community, complemented with user profiling perspectives from other fields (sociology, psychology,...).
+This paper aims to provide such user modeling language by collecting and unifying previous proposals from the modeling community, complemented with user profiling perspectives from other fields (sociology, psychology, etc.).
 Additionally, to illustrate the benefits of our language for personalization purposes, we have implemented a proof of concept that automatically adapts the behavior of an LLM agent based on a given user profile.